ellakoa/postcard-poem/content/posts/carrots-and-sticks.md

 ---
 title: Carrots and Sticks
 description: >+
-  A magical Letter Postcard about a special dog we had staying with us last Christmas.
+  A magical Letter Postcard about a handsome young dog we had staying with us last Christmas.

 collection: Letter Postcards
 aspect: landscape
-image: /img/milo-main-1-.jpg
+image: /img/milo-1a-1-.jpg
 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
 alt: A dog in a red Christmas hat and scarf standing next to a tree with coloured lights and a snowman with a carrot nose.